infralight/k8s-collector/README.md

 ## Overview

-This repository contains Infralight's Kubernetes Fetcher, which collects information from a customer's Kubernetes cluster and sends it to the Infralight SaaS.
+This repository contains Infralight's Kubernetes Collector, which collects information from a customer's Kubernetes cluster and sends it to the Infralight SaaS.
 This means it is an on-premises component.

-The fetcher is implemented in the [Go programming language](https://golang.org/) and packaged as an [OCI image](https://github.com/opencontainers/image-spec).
+The collector is implemented in the [Go programming language](https://golang.org/) and packaged as an [OCI image](https://github.com/opencontainers/image-spec).
 It uses the official [Go client](https://github.com/kubernetes/client-go) provided by the
 Kubernetes project for the benefits it provides over manually accessing the Kubernetes API.

-The fetcher is currently implemented as a job meant to be run as a Kubernetes [CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/).
+The collector is currently implemented as a job meant to be run as a Kubernetes [CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/).
 While this means the job's execution interval is at the discretion of the customer, this provides the ability to trigger the job manually at any given time without having to restart or add triggering capabilities to a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-The fetcher collects various objects from the Kubernetes cluster and sends them as-is to Infralight.
-Currently, the set of object types collected is hard-coded, but logic may be added to the fetcher to receive instructions from Infralight to fetch more objects, or to use the Go client's [discovery](https://pkg.go.dev/k8s.io/client-go@v1.5.2/1.5/discovery) library to fetch objects of other types.
+The collector collects various objects from the Kubernetes cluster and sends them as-is to Infralight.
+Currently, the set of object types collected is hard-coded, but logic may be added to the collector to receive instructions from Infralight to fetch more objects, or to use the Go client's [discovery](https://pkg.go.dev/k8s.io/client-go@v1.5.2/1.5/discovery) library to fetch objects of other types.

 ## Configuration

-The fetcher must be configured with an Infralight-provided API key in order to be able to send data to Infralight.
-This key should be provided as an environment variable called `INFRALIGHT_API_KEY`, and it is recommended that this key is stored as a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and automatically injected into the fetcher's pod.
+The collector must be configured with an Infralight-provided API key in order to be able to send data to Infralight.
+This key should be provided as an environment variable called `INFRALIGHT_API_KEY`, and it is recommended that this key is stored as a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and automatically injected into the collector's pod.
 A sample secret template is included in the [secret.sample.yaml](secret.sample.yaml) file.

-The fetcher's behavior may also be configured and modified via an optional Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+The collector's behavior may also be configured and modified via an optional Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
 This allows changing the HTTP endpoint to which data is sent, enable/disable the collection of object types, and more.
-Currently, this ConfigMap must be named "infralight-k8s-fetcher-config" to be accepted by the fetcher.
+Currently, this ConfigMap must be named "infralight-k8s-collector-config" to be accepted by the collector.
 A sample template is included in the [configmap.sample.yaml](configmap.sample.yaml) file.

 If a ConfigMap does not exist, default configuration options will be used.
 By default, secrets will _not_ be collected, but all other supported object types will.
-See [here](https://github.com/infralight/k8s-fetcher/blob/main/fetcher/config.go#L81) for a list of supported configuration options and their default values.
+See [here](https://github.com/infralight/k8s-collector/blob/main/collector/config.go#L81) for a list of supported configuration options and their default values.

 ## OCI Image

-A standard [Dockerfile](Dockerfile) is included to package the fetcher as an OCI image.
+A standard [Dockerfile](Dockerfile) is included to package the collector as an OCI image.
-This Dockerfile uses the official [Alpine-based Go image](https://hub.docker.com/_/golang) from Docker Hub with a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) process to compile the fetcher into a
+This Dockerfile uses the official [Alpine-based Go image](https://hub.docker.com/_/golang) from Docker Hub with a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) process to compile the collector into a
 [statically-linked binary](https://en.wikipedia.org/wiki/Static_library).
 The resulting image does not use any base layer, thus keeping its size as small as possible.

-The image is named `infralight/k8s-fetcher`.
+The image is named `infralight/k8s-collector`.

 ## Server-Side Notes

-The fetcher sends the collected objects to the Infralight endpoint serialized via JSON.
+The collector sends the collected objects to the Infralight endpoint serialized via JSON.
 Requests will be compressed using the [zstd](https://facebook.github.io/zstd/) algorithm, unless compression fails, in which case no compression will be used.
 The server MUST inspect the contents of the `Content-Encoding` request header to check whether